Click on a section header to see my handouts, slides, posters, and papers for that research area.

 Most of my research centers on the morphosyntax of A′-movement in Bantu, a family of 300-500 languages spoken throughout sub-Saharan Africa.
 In Bantu languages, A′-movement environments such as wh-questions, relative clauses, and clefts exhibit morphological alternations that reflect the path of movement and/or properties of the moved element.
 Phenomena such as wh-agreement, anti-agreement, and relative marking fall into this category of extraction marking, along with some kinds of tonal alternations.

-I have used published data to perform case studies on extraction marking in Akɔɔse (Cameroon), Duala (Cameroon), and Kinande (Democratic Republic of Congo), but more recently I am conducted 50 hours of elicitation sessions in New Haven, CT, with a native speaker of Shona (Zimbabwe) for my dissertation on Bantu wh-question formation strategies.
+During graduate school, I used published data to perform case studies on extraction marking in Akɔɔse (Cameroon), Duala (Cameroon), and Kinande (Democratic Republic of Congo), and then later I conducted 50 hours of elicitation sessions in New Haven, CT, with a native speaker of Shona (Zimbabwe) for my dissertation on Bantu wh-question formation strategies.
 I investigated wh-in-situ, full wh-movement, and partial wh-movement using several diagnostics that have been underutilized in Bantu, such as island effects, reconstruction effects, and intervention effects.
 I also examined the distribution of extraction marking in each of these wh-question strategies.

 My dissertation research, part of which led to the Linguistic Society of America’s 1st Place Student Abstract Award for 2015, was profiled in the Dec.
 2014 issue of the Yale Graduate School of Arts & Sciences newsletter.